 - the successful defense of a three-month California consumer class action trial relating to the marketing of "light" cigarettes; plaintiffs recovered nothing on their claims.

 In 2014, Ms. Everitt took a four-month leave of absence from Munger Tolles in order to try cases at the San Francisco Public Defender’s office.
 There she handled a case load of 60 cases, argued more than 25 motions and achieved not guilty verdicts or hung juries in four trials.

 Ms. Everitt is active in the alternative dispute resolution community.
 She volunteers as a community mediator, teaches an alternative dispute resolution course at Berkeley Law School and has served as head coach for the Berkeley Law mediation and negotiation teams for the past several years.

 Ms. Everitt graduated with highest honors from Harvard College, after which she served as a Fulbright Scholar in Argentina.
-She received her J.D. in 2010 from the University of California, Berkeley (Boalt Hall), where she was elected to the Order of the Coif and served as a senior editor for the California Law Review.
+She received her J.D. in 2010 from UC Berkeley School of Law (Boalt Hall), where she was elected to the Order of the Coif and served as a senior editor for the California Law Review.
 From 2011-2012, Ms. Everitt served as law clerk to the Honorable Sandra S. Ikuta of the U.S. Court of Appeals for the Ninth Circuit.